R2U2/r2u2/docs/Overview/project_structure.md

 : Examples of MLTL formulas highlighting various C2PO and R2U features

-GUI
-: A web interfaces for visualizing MLTL formula sets

-logs
-: Verified output of the provided examples

 monitors
-: Implementations of the R2U2 monitor, currently only static is supported
+: Implementations of the R2U2 monitor, currently only C is supported

-run_examples.sh
-: Runs all examples and compares to the gold-standard logs

 test
 : Integration regression testing of C2PO and R2U2 end-to-end

-tools
-: Small scripts for working with MLTL inputs and outputs